JuliaCon/www.juliacon.org/local/paris2025/index.md

 <!-- <div class="container"> -->
   <div class="row masonry" data-masonry='{ "itemSelector": ".grid-item", "percentPosition": true }'>
 ~~~

-\begin{box}{title="Ticket prices", color="purple"}
-Tickets will be offered at attractive prices, in particular for students.
-Travel scholarships will be awarded on an individual basis to encourage diversity and inclusion.
-\end{box}

-\begin{box}{title="Organizing committee", color="red"}
-  This event is organized by a team of researchers, previously involved in planning the [Julia and Optimization Days 2024](https://indico.mathrice.fr/event/604/overview) (Toulouse), [2023](https://julia-users-paris.github.io/workshop/en/) (Paris, same venue) and [2019](https://julialang.univ-nantes.fr/journee-julia-et-optimisation/) (Nantes).

-  If you would like to lend a hand, feel free to reach out!
-\end{box}

 \begin{box}{title="Contact", color="dark-blue"}
 For any questions and inquiries, please send an email to [paris25@julialang.org](mailto:paris25@julialang.org).